ooddle

 Be gentle with the scalp

 Avoid tight ponytails, harsh chemical treatments, and aggressive heat styling during a shedding episode.
 Brush with a wide-tooth comb.
 Wash less frequently with gentle products.
-The hairs in transition are fragile.
+The hairs in transition are fragile, and mechanical stress accelerates their loss without offering any benefit.

 When to Use These Techniques